-Kanye West: 5 takeaways from rapper's Charlamagne interview
+5 takeaways from Kanye's interview with Charlamagne

 Presidential aspirations

-West also discussed what he believes is Obama's failure to reduce violence in their shared hometown of Chicago.
-But he also recognizes why the president's job is difficult.
+West also discussed what he believes is Obama's failure to reduce violence in their shared hometown of Chicago, but acknowledged the president's job is difficult.

 "I might be president one day," West said midway through the interview.
 "I might be in that situation where it's harder for me to explain to the masses why something isn't happening that they feel the concept of a president should be able to fix."